-A student's parents/guardians shall be notified in writing before the Section 504 Committee evaluates a student who has been referred for a suspected disability pursuant to Section 504.
-The 504 Committee shall involve parents/guardians in all identification, evaluation and educational placement decisions when creating the 504 plan.
+A student's parents/guardians shall be notified before the Section 504 Committee evaluates a student who has been referred for a suspected disability pursuant to Section 504.
+The 504 Committee shall involve parents/guardians in all identification, evaluation and educational placement decisions.
 Parents/guardians shall have an opportunity to examine all relevant records.
-A Section 504 evaluation meeting shall be held which shall provide an opportunity for participation by each student's parents/guardians as well as representation by counsel.
+A Section 504-evaluation meeting shall be held which shall provide an opportunity for participation by each student's parents/guardians as well as represented by counsel.

-The student's parent/guardian shall be notified of the Section 504 committee meetings at least ten (10) days in advance.
-The Section 504 Committee shall consider all relevant information concerning the student to determine whether the student is disabled under Section 504.
-Information may include reports from physicians, observations from parents/guardians, teachers, school personnel, results of standardized tests, etc.
+The student's parent/guardian shall be notified in writing of the Section 504 committee meetings at least ten (10) days in advance.
+The Section 504 Committee shall consider all relevant information concerning the student to determine whether he/she is disabled under Section 504.
+Information may include reports from physicians, observations from parents, teachers, school personnel, results of standardized tests, etc.

-The 504 Committee shall determine whether the student qualifies under Section 504 and, if so, develop a written accommodation plan describing what accommodations, services or programs will be provided to meet the student's needs.
+The 504 Committee shall determine whether the student is disabled under Section 504, and, if so, develop a written accommodation plan describing what accommodations, services or programs will be provided to meet the student's needs.
 The determination and, if applicable, education plan of the 504 Committee shall be submitted to the parent/guardian in writing.
 The 504 Committee shall meet annually to review the student's accommodation plan.
 In addition, prior to any significant changes in placement, a reassessment of the student's needs shall be conducted.

-Accommodation plans terminate annually and shall be annually reviewed before re-approval for the subsequent school year.
-Parents or guardians who disagree with the identification, evaluation or placement of a student with disabilities shall have the right to request a due process hearing pursuant to the procedures set forth in Regulation R2418.
+Accommodation plans terminate at the conclusion of each school year and shall be annually reviewed before re-approval for the subsequent school year.
+Parents or guardians who disagree with the identification, evaluation or placement of a student with disabilities shall have the right to request a due process hearing pursuant to the procedures set forth in Regulation 6164R.
+More information regarding this policy can be found on the district website, under the policy section.
+Erica Farrell is the Kindergarten Center 504 Officer.